 On January 19, 2022, the office of the National Coordinator for Health Information Technology (ONC) introduced …

 The rapid growth of healthcare has caused the need for efficient management of data and applications to grow as well.
-When considering efficient health data management, health data archiving comes into the picture.
+When considering efficient health data management, healthcare data archiving comes into the picture.
 Data archiving refers to identifying and moving inactive data from the production system into storage systems.
 This is for efficient data management; as far as inactive or outdated applications are concerned, you would require an alternative, effective strategy, which is precisely what this article is about.

 In this article, you will learn: